Elyria station

 Elyria station is an Amtrak station in Elyria, Ohio.
 Located at 410 East River Road, the building is a small bus stop-type shelter.

-Elyria is served by the Capitol Limited and Lake Shore Limited routes, both of which pass through Elyria in the middle of the night.
+Elyria is served by the Floridian and Lake Shore Limited routes, both of which pass through Elyria in the middle of the night.

+History

 Starting in 1998 the Chicago-Philadelphia Pennsylvanian stopped in Elyria until 2003 when the train reverted the original Pittsburgh-New York route.

-The former New York Central Station is in downtown Elyria.
+The former New York Central station is in downtown Elyria.
 It was built in 1925 as a replacement for a former Lake Shore and Michigan Southern Railway depot, and has been purchased by the Lorain County government for use as a transportation center.
 The building had been used for many years as a beauty school since it was sold by Conrail.
 The county hopes to use the building again for Amtrak trains.
-On August 1, 2013 it was announced that Amtrak has offered to pay 2.9 million dollars towards the project in hopes of relocating its passenger service there.
+On August 1, 2013 it was announced that Amtrak has offered to pay $2.9 million towards the project in hopes of relocating its passenger service there.

-On October 25, 2013, the station building caught fire, causing an estimated $25,000 in damage and closing the station building indefinitely, with passenger access limited to the platform.
+On October 25, 2013, the East River Road station building caught fire, causing an estimated $25,000 in damage and closing the station building indefinitely, with passenger access limited to the platform.